Greece's OPAP gets shareholder approval for disputed IT deal

-ATHENS Greece's betting monopoly OPAP (OPAr.AT) said it won shareholder approval on Saturday for a disputed IT services contract with Intralot (INLr.AT), a move that could complicate the sale of the country's stake in the gambling firm.
+ATHENS, April 6 Greece's betting monopoly OPAP said it won shareholder approval on Saturday for a disputed IT services contract with Intralot, a move that could complicate the sale of the country's stake in the gambling firm.

 The OPAP sale, along with the privatisation of Greece's natural gas distributor DEPA, is among the biggest sales Greece is expected to conclude as part of an EU/IMF bailout.